jimbobbennett/CounterFit/README.md

 ## What is CounterFit

-CounterFit is a tool that is designed to simulated various IoT hardware components, such as LEDs, buttons, temperature sensors and the like.
+CounterFit is a tool that is designed to fake various IoT hardware components, such as LEDs, buttons, temperature sensors and the like, that you can then access from IoT device code running on your computer rather than on an IoT device.
 It is made of two parts:

-* The CounterFit app - this is a web app run locally where you can connect virtual sensors and actuators to your virtual hardware
+* The CounterFit app - this is a web app run locally where you can connect fake sensors and actuators to your virtual hardware
-* Shims - these are libraries that mimic popular hardware APIs so you can take code that runs against well known hardware and run it against the CounterFit app.
+* Shims - these are libraries that fake popular hardware APIs so you can take code that runs against well known hardware and run it against the CounterFit app.

 **This project is under construction**